pgurtner/BA_benchmarking/README.md

 # documentation

-Create a benchmark suite in directory benchmarks, i.e. a directory with arbitrary name and a .prm file.
+Create a benchmark suite with `python3 main.py init`.
 Then see `python3 main.py -h`
 For the run functionality you have to set BA_BENCHMARKING_UTILITIES_ENV to "laptop" or "fritz" respectively depending on the machine that'll run the benchmarks